konflux-ci/release-service-catalog/CONTRIBUTING.md

 but the catalog PR pairing process will be complete.
 * Pairing is typically only required for breaking changes, so once the catalog PR is merged, things are now in a broken state.
 This should be resolved ASAP by marking the release-service PR as ready, merging it, and promoting its results to the infra-deployments overlays.

+### Data Keys Schema

+This repository maintains a json schema for the data key used in various tasks in this repo.
+It is stored [here](schema/dataKeys.json).

+If your change adds or removes a key to the data file, the schema must be updated accordingly as part of your pull request.

+### Checkton check

+This repository uses [checkton](https://github.com/chmeliik/checkton) to run [shellcheck](https://www.shellcheck.net) on the embedded shell in the Tekton resources.

+This check shows itself as the `Linters / checkton (pull_request)` check on the pull request.

+If it fails and you click details, the tool does a pretty good job of highlighting the failures and telling you how to fix them.

+We strive to have all of our tekton resources abide by shellcheck, so this check is mandatory for pull requests submitted to this repo.

+### Symlinks (internal dir changes only)

+This repository contains [one directory](internal/resources) for all tekton resources inside of the internal directory.

+This is so that we can point ArgoCD at it and have both the tasks and pipelines deployed to the cluster (but not the test files).

+If you submit a change that either adds or removes a pipeline from the [internal pipelines directory](internal/pipelines) or a task from the [internal tasks directory](internal/tasks), your pull request must also add or remove a sym link from the [internal resources directory](internal/resources).